rajsanjib/KUBot-aiml/questions.md

 * When will the result be published
 * When will the entrance result be published
 * What is the date of entrance result

+## Subjects
+* What subjects are taught in Kathmandu University
+* What are the faculties in Kathmandu University
+* What are the courses available
+* what courses are available in engineering/science